stephane-caron/palimpsest/README.md

 std::cout << world_bis << std::endl;
 ```

-Dictionaries can also be serialized to bytes for transmission over TCP, memory-mapped files, telegraph lines, etc. Code in the [examples](https://github.com/stephane-caron/palimpsest/tree/main/examples) directory shows how to save and load dictionaries to and from C++ and Python.
+Dictionaries can also be serialized to bytes for transmission over TCP, memory-mapped files, telegraph lines, etc. Check out the [examples](https://github.com/stephane-caron/palimpsest/tree/main/examples) directory for more advanced use cases.

 ## Comparison to Python dictionaries